asabino2/streamproxy/README.md

 	<li>serviceprovider: the service provider of transcoded ffmpeg&#39;s stream</li>
 	<li>startOnInvoke: if seted to true, if a streamserver is stopped, will be started when called, if false, will raise a HTTP 500 error</li>
 	<li>hideStoppedStreamServerInPlaylist: if seted to true, will hide the stopped streamservers in /streamserver/playlist.m3u, else will be show in playlist all the streamservers created, even the stoppeds</li>
+	<li>stopOnNoConnection: stop the streamserver if no more clients are connected
 	<li>Now, <s>in addition to using token</s>, you can create logins to allow access to all endpoints.
 The server will use Basic Authentication, so to use the videostream url in your IPTV app you should use: http://&lt;username&gt;:&lt;password&gt;@&lt;IP&gt;:&lt;port&gt;/videostream/streamlink?url=&lt;url address from the live stream &gt;<br />
 	The token is now obsolete and may be retired from future versions</li>
 </ul>